Skip to main content

 Who are SP Energy Networks?

 SP Energy Networks is part of the ScottishPower Group.
-We are responsible for the transmission and distribution of electricity in central and southern Scotland, and, through SP Manweb, the distribution network in North Wales and part of North West England.
-Our role is to maintain, operate and invest in our network to secure a safe, reliable, and economic service for current and future consumers.
+It is responsible for the transmission and distribution of electricity in central and southern Scotland, and, through SP Manweb, the distribution network in North Wales and part of North West England.
+Its role is to maintain, operate and invest in the network to secure a safe, reliable, and economic service for current and future consumers.

 What statutory obligations does SP Energy Networks have?

-Our statutory obligations are set out in the Electricity Act 1989 and in our transmission licence.
-We must develop and maintain an efficient, coordinated and economical transmission system in accordance with security and quality of supply standards.
-We must offer to connect new power generators to the system and, make sure any work we do keeps disturbance to the natural and built environment and the people who live in it, work in it or enjoy it to a minimum.
+Statutory obligations are set out in the Electricity Act 1989 and in the transmission licence.
+It includes a responsibility to develop and maintain an efficient, coordinated and economical transmission system in accordance with security and quality of supply standards.
+An obligation to connect new power generators to the system and, make sure any work carried out keeps disturbance to the natural and built environment and the people who live in it, work in it or enjoy it to a minimum.

 Who regulates SP Energy Networks?

-We are regulated by Ofgem (Office of the Gas and Electricity Markets).
+SP Energy Networks is regulated by Ofgem (Office of the Gas and Electricity Markets) the independent national regulatory body.
 Further information about Ofgem is available on:

 Why is the Denny to Wishaw Network Upgrade needed?

-You can find more detailed information in our Need Case document on this website.
+Find more detailed information in our Need Case document.

 What exactly are you proposing?

-The Denny to Wishaw Network Upgrade Project includes new infrastructure, and some changes and reinforcements to existing infrastructure, including:
+The Denny to Wishaw Network Upgrade Project includes new infrastructure and some changes and reinforcements to existing infrastructure.
+Please see The Proposal page on this website for full details.

 How much will the project cost?

-It is early days and we won’t be able to cost the project fully until we have a definite proposal.
+It is early days and at this point we are unable to cost the project fully.
+This will happen when we have a definite proposal.

 Who will pay for this project?

-Ultimately, the cost of our investment in the electricity system is partly borne by consumers through electricity bills, so we are obliged to be economic and efficient.
-We recover our costs through transmission charges levied by National Grid.
+The cost of investment in the electricity system is partly borne by consumers through electricity bills, so we work hard to be economic and efficient in the way we maintain and grow the network.

 Who gives you permission to construct new overhead lines?

-We will be applying for consent under Section 37 of the Electricity Act 1989 to install the proposed overhead lines.
-As such, applications will be submitted to Scottish Ministers who make the final decision whether to grant or refuse it.
+An application for consent under Section 37 of the Electricity Act 1989 to install the proposed overhead lines will be submitted to the Scottish Government Energy Consents Unit.
+As such, Scottish Ministers will make the final decision as to whether or not it is granted.

 How will you determine the final route of the new overhead line?

-The routeing of overhead lines is a complex process, requiring a balance to be struck between statutory obligations, engineering requirements, economic viability, the environment, and people who live, work, enjoy recreation and pass through it.
+The routeing of overhead lines is a complex process, requiring a balance to be struck between statutory obligations, engineering requirements, economic viability, the environment, and people who live, work or enjoy leisure time in the area.

-We are following established guidelines for routeing transmission overhead lines, which combine in-depth environmental studies with technical and economic factors.
+Established guidelines for routeing transmission overhead lines are in place, which combine in-depth environmental studies with technical and economic factors.
 A key part of this is consultation with landowners, stakeholders and the public to inform the development of the project.

-You can find out more about how we develop routes in our Approach to Routeing and Environmental Impact Assessment document, which is available on our website.
+You can find out more about how we develop routes in the Approach to Routeing and Environmental Impact Assessment document, which is available to view on our Preferred Route page.

-You can find detailed information specific to the routeing of the proposed new Bonnybridge to Glenmavis overhead line in our Routeing and Consultation Document, which is available here.
+You can find detailed information specific to the routeing of the proposed new Bonnybridge to Glenmavis overhead line in the Routeing and Consultation Document, and the Preferred Route Option – Update Report which explains how the original proposals have been modified since 2021.
+Please see the Project Document page.

 How and where will the proposed new Bonnybridge-Glenmavis overhead line connect to the existing Easterhouse-Newarthill overhead line (the XX route)?